-Four previously healthy men presented with endophthalmitis of the left eye during outdoor activities.
+Four previously healthy men presented with endophthalmitis of the left eye following outdoor activities.
 The affected left eye had direct or indirect contact with the gastrointestinal tract of livestock, soil or plants.
 Typical endophthalmitis symptoms can develop within a few hours to 1 d after injury.
-However, on slit-lamp examinations, three of the five cases had no entry place for the bacterium.
+However, on slit-lamp examinations, three of the five cases had no entry site for the bacterium.
 Cataract, retinal detachment and other complications occurred in all 5 cases after vitrectomy.
 Patients with timely vitrectomy, systemic administration of linezolid and intravitreal amikacin had better visual acuity.

-In the present case, the pig injury may have introduced the pathogen.
+In the present case, the injury caused by the pig may have introduced the pathogen.
 Enterococcus casseliflavus is a common strain found on pig farms[6] and the environment in the patient’s farm was extremely harsh, leading to a high risk of infection.
 There was a chemical reaction in the conjunctiva, but slit lamp examination showed no obvious perforation.
-Damage to the pig’s tail may lead to self-sealing microperforation of the cornea or conjunctiva, which may explain how bacteria enter the eyes.
+Damage caused by the pig’s tail may have led to a self-sealing microperforation of the cornea or conjunctiva, which may explain how bacteria entered the eye.
 Similar case reports have been reported previously[3,7,8].

 It is reported that 15% to 40% of patients with exogenous endophthalmitis have visual acuity of 0.5 or more[1].
 The poor vision in our patient was due to the failure to perform timely vitrectomy.
-Vitrectomy is one of the preferred treatments for endophthalmitis, as it has the following advantages: clean of vitreous infection, removal of vitreous opacity, collection of intraocular specimens for culture, and better distribution of antibiotics in vitreous cavity[9].
+Vitrectomy is one of the preferred treatments for endophthalmitis, as it has the following advantages: can clear vitreous infection, remove vitreous opacity, allows collection of intraocular specimens for culture, and better distribution of antibiotics in the vitreous cavity[9].
 However, our patient had no obvious pain symptoms and refused the operation, which caused irreparable damage.

 Etiological examination is inefficient and interdisciplinary cooperation is poor in exogenous endophthalmitis.
 The present case did not demonstrate the importance of interdisciplinary medical care, and failed to initiate early and appropriate antimicrobial treatment using laboratory technology.
 It has been found that the negative rate of endophthalmitis bacterial culture is up to 30%[10].
 The combination of genetic diagnosis and polymerase chain reaction (PCR) detection can improve the detection rate of pathogens[11].
-Because of its high specificity and sensitivity, PCR has been used to confidently exclude pathogens, which is uniquely.
-However, PCR is easily contaminated in the laboratory, so it is currently only used to detect the targeted microorganisms.
+Due to its high specificity and sensitivity, PCR has been used to confidently exclude pathogens, which is unique.
+However, PCR is easily contaminated in the laboratory; thus, it is currently only used to detect targeted microorganisms.
 The toxigenicity of cultured strains can be tested for drug sensitivity.
 Bacterial culture and molecular diagnostic tests should be carried out simultaneously to complement each other.
 Combining the use of an automated blood culture system with matrix-assisted laser desorption/ionization-time of flight mass spectrometry methodology, 45 strains of bacteria were isolated from vitreous specimens after acute endophthalmitis surgery, of which 96% were identified[12].

 Poor use of antibiotics in this disease can result in treatment failure, for example, ampicillin has poor penetration into the vitreous fluid.
-Studies have shown that ampicillin levels in vitreous fluid are about 2-log lower than those in serum during intravenous injection[13].
+Studies have shown that ampicillin levels in vitreous fluid are about 2-log lower than those in serum following intravenous injection[13].
 There is concern regarding the use of aminoglycosides as they can cause retinal infarction.
 However, intravitreal injection of amikacin can reduce the incidence of macular infarction [14].
-In cases of traumatic exogenous vancomycin-resistant enterococcus endophthalmitis, intravitreal amikacin led to good visual outcome.
+In cases of traumatic exogenous vancomycin-resistant enterococcus endophthalmitis, intravitreal amikacin led to a good visual outcome.

 CONCLUSION